-Robert Scott Heaslet is the deputy resident director (resident project director) for the National Democratic Institute (NDI) in North Macedonia where he manages democracy development programs with government, parliament, political parties and civil society.
-In addition to his efforts for the Institute there, Robert Scott has designed and conducted training sessions for NDI partners in Albania, Bosnia-Herzegovina, Georgia, Kosovo, Montenegro and Slovakia, and for the International Republican Institute.
+Robert Scott Heaslet is the Senior Resident Director for the National Democratic Institute for International Affairs (NDI) in North Macedonia where he manages democracy development programs with the executive, parliament, political parties, civil society, and the media.
+In addition to his efforts for the Institute in North Macedonia, Robert Scott has designed and conducted training sessions for NDI partners in Albania, Bosnia-Herzegovina, Georgia, Kosovo, Montenegro and Slovakia, and for the International Republican Institute.

-Before joining NDI in 2005, Robert Scott worked for U.S. Representative Chris Bell (D-TX), serving as a senior policy advisor on legislative and political issues.
-As a political organizer, he has managed two competitive U.S. congressional campaigns, and executed voter contact and GOTV plans in municipal, congressional, gubernatorial (U.S. Senator Mark Warner) and presidential campaigns (former Vice-President Al Gore and former U.S. Secretary of State John Kerry).
+Before joining NDI in 2005, Robert Scott worked for U.S. Representative Chris Bell (D-TX), serving as a senior policy advisor on legislative and political issues, assisting with the ethics complaint against former U.S. House Majority Leader Tom Delay.
+As a political organizer, he has managed two competitive U.S. congressional campaigns, and executed voter contact and GOTV plans in municipal, congressional, gubernatorial (U.S. Senator Mark Warner), and presidential campaigns (former Vice-President Al Gore and former U.S. Secretary of State John Kerry).
 Robert Scott earned a Master of Science in Political Science from Suffolk University and completed his BA at Southwestern University.